TL;DR

 | Chinese-CLIP / MetaCLIP-multilingual | Symmetric InfoNCE | Multilingual web | Non-English retrieval workloads. |

-For new image-search or retrieval work in 2026 the default Yobitel recommendation is SigLIP 2 (better scaling, current public weights, smaller batch requirements).
+Note: For new image-search or retrieval work in 2026 the default Yobitel recommendation is SigLIP 2 (better scaling, current public weights, smaller batch requirements).
 For research-reproduction or content-moderation workloads where ImageNet-style zero-shot accuracy is the bar, EVA-02-CLIP or DFN5B-CLIP win.

-When to use vs alternatives#
+When to use vs alternatives

 CLIP-family encoders are the right answer when you need joint vision-language understanding from a frozen feature extractor.
 They are the wrong answer when your task is vision-only with dense spatial structure, or when you need understanding richer than coarse alignment.